antzGames/Godot-Universal-Settings-Plugin/README.md

 **Persistent Settings**: Saves user graphics, audio preferences, and keybinds, reloading them on game startup.

 **One-Line Integration**: A single function call to display the settings screen.
+Also includes a signal.

 **Renderer Awareness**: Automatically adapts to the current renderer, ensuring feature compatibility (more on this [below](#supported-settings-by-renderer)).

 **Platform Agnostic**: Works out-of-the-box with HTML/Web builds, mobile, and desktop platforms.

+**Audio Bus Auto Configure**: Supports auto configure of up to 5 Audio buses, including the Master bus.

+**Up to 10 Keybinds**: Ability to chose which actions in the Project Settings `InputMap` are included in the Keybinds.

 **Customizable Themes**: Supports applying themes to the settings screen, with 4 themes included in the demo project.